conorpwr/openssl-ca-with-ncipher-hsm/README.md

 # Steps
 1. Ensure you have a combination of the openssl.cnf built to suit your needs based on the above section
+1. Define the OPENSSL_CONF environment variable to be your configuration file created above

 # Sample commands